 Although the upper range of the horn repertoire rarely exceeds high C (two octaves above the horn’s middle C, sounding F at the top of the treble clef), skilled players in a good symphony orchestra can achieve even higher pitches.

 It was once the case that notes written in the bass clef were written a fourth lower than the required pitch instead of a fifth but this is no longer the case.

-In its middle range (most comfortable range), the French horn is capable of a great deal of expression especially when playing a simple melodic passage.
-Probably one of the best ever examples of this would be the andante of Tchaikovsky’s Fifth Symphony.
+In its middle range (the most comfortable), the French horn is capable of a great deal of expression, especially when playing a simple, melodic passage.
+Probably one of the best ever examples of this would be the andante of Tchaikovsky’s 5th Symphony.

 Here is the wonderful horn solo from that symphony, played by Lars Michael Stransky with the Wiener Philharmoniker conducted by Riccardo Muti.

 Some contemporary hornists enjoy pushing the expressive boundaries of the French horn’s range – and to great effect.
 Giovanni Hoffer is a good example.
 We first came across this talented musician when doing an interview about his passion for the Wagner tuba back in 2020 (full article here).

 Here is Giovanni Hoffer on solo French horn playing with the Teatro Comunale Bologna Brass Band in an incredible performance of the iconic blues piece ‘Red House’ by Jimi Hendrix.